nth-chile/jaredsalzano.com-old/README.markdown

 ## `<figure>` and `<figcaption>`
 For images that need captions, just see the examples.
 By using standard HTML, `figure` and `figcaption` will just work.

-## The "_config.yml" file

-The visibility of your hire status is controlled by the `available` setting in "_config.yml".
-[YAML](https://learnxinyminutes.com/docs/yaml/) is a data format based on indentation, where an indent is two spaces.
-This is also where you add new quotes!